luiscruz/course_sustainableSE/2025/p1_measuring_software/g18_machine_learning_libraries.md

 This project could be expanded in the future in a number of different ways.
 One of them would be to test multiple models and architectures, not just a neural network, but maybe other classifying models on different tasks of varying complexity and measure the energy consumption between different library implementations.
 Another way to improve the validity of the project would be to perform the tests taking into consideration the hardware that the training is running on, with multiple types of machines running the experiments, so the effects of the implementations could be generalized across a range of machines.
 A final way in which the project can be improved is testing more popular machine learning libraries and comparing them to each other, expanding on the three we have used here.

 ## Reproducibility Package

-The code for running the experiment and the data analysis can be found here: https://github.com/matteo-fregonara/sse-1.
+The code for running the experiment and the data analysis can be found [here](https://github.com/matteo-fregonara/sse-1).